-A submodule has exactly one ancestor module and may optionally have one or more ancestor submodules.
+A module and its submodules stand in a tree-like relationship one to another, with the module at the root.
+Therefore, a submodule has exactly one ancestor module and may optionally have one or more ancestor submodules.

-- 11 A submodule accesses the scoping unit of its parently host association. - 12 A submodule may provide implementations for module procedures, each of which is declared by a module - 13 procedure interface body (12.3.2.1) within that submodule or one of its ancestors, and declarations and - 14 definitions of other entities that are accessible by host association in descendant submodules.
+- 11 A submodule accesses the scoping unit of its parent by host association. - 12 A submodule may provide implementations for module procedures, each of which is declared by a module - 13 procedure interface body (12.3.2.1) within that submodule or one of its ancestors, and declarations and - 14 definitions of other entities that are accessible by host association in descendant submodules.

-15 16 17 18 R1115a submodule is submodule-stmt [$specification-part$] [$module-subprogram-part$] $end-submodule-stmt$ 19 R1115b $submodule\text{-}stmt$ is ${\bf SUBMODULE} \ (\ parent-identifier \) \ submodule-name$ 20 21 R1115c parent-identifier is or $module-name\\submodule-identifier$ 22 R1115d $submodule$ -identifier is ancestor-module-name: submodule-name 23 R1115e end - $submodule$ - $stmt$ is END [SUBMODULE [$submodule\text{-}name$]] 24 C1114a (R1115c) The module-name shall be the name of a nonintrinsic module.
-25 26
+'''

+R1115a submodule

+submodule-stmt

+15

+[specification-part]

+16

+[ module-subprogram-part ]

+17

+end-submodule-stmt

+18

+SUBMODULE ( parent-identifier ) submodule-name

+R1115b submodule-stmt

+19

+R1115c parent-identifier

+ancestor-module-name [: parent-submodule-name]

+20

+R1115d end-submodule-stmt

+is END [SUBMODULE [submodule-name]]

+21

+'''